Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

 \subsection{What system or component(s) will be evaluated?}

 AI systems often consist of multiple components, such as machine-learning models, whose inputs and outputs are interrelated.
 For example, a speech-recognition system consists of an acoustic model that models the acoustics of speech and a language model that models relationships between words.
-A disaggregated evaluation can therefore focus either on the performance of a system as a whole or on the performance of one or more of its constituent components.
+A disaggregated evaluation can focus on the performance of a system as a whole or on the performance of one or more of the system's constituent components.
+Focusing on the performance of the system as a whole can make it easier to uncover performance disparities that will lead directly to harms when the system is deployed.
+In contrast, focusing on the performance of one or more components can make it easier to uncover potential causes of any system-level performance disparities.\looseness=-1

-Focusing on the performance of an AI system as a whole can make it easier to uncover performance disparities that will lead directly to harms when the system is deployed.
-In contrast, focusing on the performance of one or more constituent components can make it easier to understand the potential causes of any system-level performance disparities.
-If an evaluation is designed and conducted by an outside party without engagement from the development team responsible for the system, then it may not be possible to assess the performance of its constituent components unless they are also accessible by outside parties.
-That said, some design choices may allow possible component-level performance disparities to be inferred from system-level performance disparities.
-For example, by asking Black and white people to speak the same sequence of words, the researchers from Stanford who evaluated five commercially available speech recognition systems could be relatively sure that the higher word error rates for Black people were due to performance disparities in the acoustic models~\cite{SpeechDisparities}.\looseness=-1
+If a disaggregated evaluation will be designed and conducted by outside parties without collaboration from the development team(s) responsible for the system, then it may not be possible to assess the performance of its constituent components unless they are also accessible by outside parties.
+That said, some design choices may allow component-level performance disparities to be inferred from system-level performance disparities.
+For example, by asking Black and white people to speak the same sequence of words, the researchers who evaluated five commercially available speech-recognition systems could be fairly sure that the higher word error rates for Black people were due to the acoustic models~\cite{SpeechDisparities}.\looseness=-1

-Some AI systems depend on the outputs of other AI systems.
+Some AI systems depend on the outputs of other systems.
 A disaggregated evaluation can yield distorted results if it does not account for such dependencies.
 For example, a face cannot be identified by a face-identification system unless it is first detected by a face-detection system.
-Evaluating the performance of a face-identification system using only images that are known to contain faces will therefore fail to uncover any performance disparities that are due to face-detection errors.
-As a result, NIST recommends assessing and reporting performance disparities for every component of a face-recognition system, as well as any other systems on which it depends~\cite{NIST1N}.
+Evaluating the performance of a face-identification system using only images in which faces have previously been detected will therefore fail to uncover performance disparities due to face-detection errors.
+For this reason, NIST recommends assessing and reporting performance disparities for every component of a face-recognition system, as well as any other systems on which it depends~\cite{NIST1N}.\looseness=-1